-High Back Booster Usage
+High Back Booster Mode

-NHTSA recommends that children ages 1-3 continue to rear face as long as they fit by height and weight, and then use a forward facing 5 point harness.
-Children from 4-7 should continue to use their 5 point harness as long as they fit by height and weight, and then move to a belt positioning booster.
+NHTSA recommends that children ages 1-3 continue to ride rear facing as long as they fit in their car seat by height and weight, and then use a forward facing 5 point harness.
+Children between 4-7 years old should continue to use their 5 point harness as long as they fit by height and weight, and then move to a belt positioning booster.

-Buckle the retainer clip together but leave the buckle tongues unbuckled.
-Secure the harness pads, retainer clip and buckle tongues in the compartment behind the door and shut it.
+Buckle the chest clip but leave the buckle tongues unbuckled.
+Secure the harness pads, retainer clip and buckle tongues in the compartment behind the door, then shut it.
 Store the buckle itself in the compartment provided in the seat bottom.

-Graco permits use of lower anchors and tether when using the seat in booster mode.
+Graco permits use of lower anchors and top tether when using the seat in booster mode.
 As always, if you choose not to use this feature, be sure to buckle the booster in when not occupied, to prevent it from moving unhindered through the cabin in an accident.

 The booster mode fit both our 6 year old safety training doll, and our 6 year old not-doll well.
 The lap belt lies low on the lap, where it belongs, the belt moves freely through the shoulder guide and rests comfortably and correctly across the chest.

-Backless Booster Usage
+Moving to a Backless Booster

-To change the seat from high back booster mode to backless, detach the harness from the splitter plate behind the seat.
+To change the seat from high back booster mode to backless booster mode, detach the harness from the splitter plate behind the seat.
 Expose the seat under the pad, locate the two red tabs, rotate them upward, and then push them in together.
 Then simply lift the entire back off the bottom, harness and all, move the red tabs to their original position, and replace the seat pad.
 The splitter plate can be stored, and the pad now has two additional elastic tabs to secure it to the base.
 Tuck the remaining end behind the seat when in use.

 The backless booster has no LATCH option, so remember to buckle it in when not in use.
-For younger children, use the provided belt guide to correctly place the shoulder belt.
+For younger and smaller children, use the provided belt guide to correctly place the shoulder belt.
 For older children, the shoulder belt will likely fall in place on its own.

 When this car seat is installed on the plus one or jump seat of a minivan, Graco has confirmed up to 20% of the base can overhang the edge of the vehicle seat while in harness mode.
 In booster mode the entire base must be in contact with the vehicle seat.